 King Charles Cavalier Spaniel

-The King Charles Cavalier Spaniel is one of the most admired of all the spaniels.
+The King Charles Cavalier Spaniel, classified with the Toy Dog Breeds, is one of the most admired of all the spaniels.

-Most notably the former President and Mrs. Reagan owned one during the time they resided in the White House.
+Most notably, the former President and Mrs. Reagan owned one during the time they resided in the White House.

 This breed became very popular with English royalty especially so during the reign of Charles II, who in fact, gave his name to them.

 These sweet-faced dogs are intelligent and loyal and have at times resided with both royal families as well as other famous celebrities - among them Elizabeth Taylor and television interviewer Diane Sawyer.

 The Cavalier King Charles Spaniel, is often confused with the King Charles Spaniel which is a separate breed and generally smaller than the Cav.

 Weight: 12-18 pounds

-The King Charles Cavalier Spaniel does shed
+The King Charles Cavalier Spaniel does shed.

-Routine attention should be given to nails and especially to ears which like most long-eared dogs, need to have regular cleaning.
+Routine attention should be given to nails and especially to ears which, like most long-eared dogs, need to have regular cleaning.

 This breed is by nature a clean dog and bathing is generally not needed more than every two months.

 Activity LevelAlthough the Cavalier can be content with any level of exercise, it is recommended that at least one walk a day is given to maintain a healthy heart condition, as well as for the change of scenery and fresh air that every dog needs.

 Space NeedsThe Cavalier is very adaptable to most living arrangements and prefers to be inside with his family most of the time.
 They are not very active indoors, so a small outdoor area is welcome for a quick playtime outside.

-If no yard is available, a walk should be given.
+If no yard is available, definitely a walk should be given.
 Milder climates suit

 the breed best.

 Does He Get Along With Children?The King Charles Cavalier Spaniel is gentle and considered to be a good choice for families with children.
-However, because it is a delicate dog, it is not recommended for very young children who might accidentally hurt the dog.
+However, because it is a delicate breed, it is not recommended for very young children who might accidentally hurt the dog.

 As always, the caution remains that activities involving children of any age should always be monitored by an adult just to be on the safe side.

 Fun Stuff for Small dogs: